FC Thun: Between first and second division

 Under Lustrinelli for the first full season, Thun finished second, three points behind champions FC Sion.
 They qualified for the promotion playoff against Grasshopper Club Zürich.
 The first leg of the playoff finished in a draw, and the second leg Thun lost 2–1 at home following an injury time goal from Asumah Abubakar.
 FC Thun goalscorer Koro Koné was sent off in the 94th minute.
 Ahead of the 2024–25 season, captain Marco Bürki signed a two year contract extension.
 Daniel Dos Santos was sold to FC Lugano after a 10 goal and 9 assist season.
 FC Thun made 11 signings in the off-season, including Declan Frith who had played for both Aston Villa and Chelsea academy sides in England, Ashvin Balaruban from Neuchâtel Xamax, Fabio Fehr from FC Vaduz and Genis Montolio who previously played for Villarreal in La Liga.
 In addition, FC Thun were picked as favourites for promotion, and at their final home friendly match versus FC Sochaux revealed their new mascot Münggu a 2m tall marmot.
 In July, FC Thun launched their new home shirts manufactured by Macron and sponsored by Visana.
 They opened the new season with two wins against FC Aarau and FC Vaduz, before a draw with newly relegated Stade Lausanne-Ouchy.
 A victory in game week four against Etoile Carouge left them top of the table.
 FC Thun were drawn away in the first round of the 2024–25 Swiss Cup against SC Schwyz who qualified under the Suva Fairplay Trophy rules.
 FC Thun won 6–0 at the Tschaibrunnen sports complex.

+According to BBC Sport, investments from Chinese multi-club owner Chien Lee and board member Beat Fahrni saved the club from extinction on several occasions, most recently in early 2024.